Cody Ware: Xfinity Series

-Truck Series
+Camping World Truck Series

 In 2015, Ware joined MAKE Motorsports full-time for the 2015 NASCAR Camping World Truck Series season, competing for Rookie of the Year honors.
 However, on May 1, Ware announced that he would be leaving the team to attend college full-time, with aspirations for a pre-medical degree.
 Ware was replaced by Travis Kvapil in the No. 50.

 Ware returned to the Truck Series in 2017, driving the No. 12 for RWR on a part-time basis.
 He attempted but failed to qualify for the 2018 season opener at Daytona with Mike Harmon Racing.
+He attempted the season opener again in 2021 with Harmon but again failed to qualify.